perxpective/Cybersecurity-Therapy/Others/DSAL/Double Linked List.md

 # Double Linked Lists (Insert and Delete Operations)

-**Definition**
+**Definition (What is a Linked List?)**
-- Linear data structure, in which the elements are not stored at contiguous memory locations.
+- Linear data structure, in which the elements are not stored at contiguous memory locations
 - Elements in a linked list are linked using points

 ![](https://i.imgur.com/05R98V5.png)